Tsuchai/informationbase/README.md

 ## Usage

-1. **Run the application**:
+1. **Run the application (Make sure you are in the proper directory)**:
    ```sh
    python main.py
    ```

 2. **Access the web interface**:
-   The application will automatically open the web interface in your default web browser at `http://127.0.0.1:8000`.
+   The application will automatically open the web interface in your default web browser at `http://127.0.0.1:8000/static/`.

 ## API Endpoints